PaloAltoNetworks/prisma-cloud-docs/api/descriptions/util/twistlock_jenkins_plugin_get.md

 Although this endpoint is supported, no backwards compatibility is offered for it.

+### cURL Request

+Refer to the following example cURL command:

 ```bash
 $ curl -k \
   -u <USER> \